leahkemp/guinea_pore_c/docs/analysis_docs/03_initial_qc.md

 ### Merge initial sequencing summary reports

+The initial sequencing summary reports are in two files, but are actually from the same sample and run, therefore we will merge them for downstream QC

 Run bash script to merge the initial sequencing summary reports.
 See my script at [./scripts/03_initial_qc/01_merge_summary_reports.sh](https://github.com/leahkemp/guinea_pore_c/blob/main/scripts/03_initial_qc/01_merge_summary_reports.sh)

 ```bash